sprkrd/cmake-project-template/README.md

 # CMake project template

-Project skeleton that incorporates a ready-to-go CMake structure for libraries and applications.
-By default, it uses the GPL 3.0 license for generating the new projects.
+Project skeleton that incorporates a ready-to-go CMake structure for libraries and applications in C++.
+CMake's minimum version is: 3.0.
+CMakeLists is tuned for C++11.

+By default,
+it uses the GPL 3.0 license for generating the new projects.

 The basic project is structured as follows: